Injury Attorneys | Restoring LivesTM

 Umbilical cord conditions are not considered birth injuries, as most of these conditions occur due to causes that can’t be prevented.
 However, if a doctor fails to identify and treat a condition in time, birth injuries may follow.
 Negligence leading to birth injuries as a result of umbilical cord conditions may include:

 It’s possible that a doctor’s negligence led to your child’s birth injury as a result of an umbilical cord condition.
-If you believe that this is what happened to your child, reach out to the birth injury attorneys at Wilson Kehoe Winingham, who can help you and your family move forward and get help after an injury.
+If you believe that this is what happened to your child, reach out to the Indianapolis Birth Injury Attorneys at Wilson Kehoe Winingham, who can help you and your family move forward and get help after an injury.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.